 We want as many people around the Black Isle to contribute to OpenStreetMap to make our active travel map as detailed as possible.
 However, we recognise that not everyone will be able - or willing! - to log in and edit the map.

 But there is a simpler way to tell us about useful information.
 On the main OpenStreetMap page, there is now a button on the right hand side that you can click to add a note to describe the change that should be made.
-A regular editor will hopefully pick it up and make the necessary adjustments - we'll be keeping a look at for notes placed over the Black Isle.
+A regular editor will hopefully pick it up and make the necessary adjustments.
 You don't need to be logged in to make a note, which makes it a quick and easy way to contribute.
 More information can be found on the OpenStreetMap wiki, including some "dos and don'ts"!.

 Remember - if you're not sure how to do something in OpenStreetMap... go to the wiki!